AtmolanderMimi/basm/book/src/first-program.md

 ]
 ```

-Scope staments (for inlining) and scope expressions (for instruction arguments) are written exactly the same.
+Scope statements (for inlining) and scope expressions (for instruction arguments) are written exactly the same.
 Their expression-*ness* is dependent on context.
 When in a scope, a scope is parsed as a statement.
 Whereas, when in an instruction argument (which is most of the time), a scope is an expression.